Robots, Devices & Interfaces

 The GUI used within the AMADEE-20 mission can be visualised on a computer monitor.

-– Attitude Indicator, that is turned off when using the haptic attitude feedback device
+Attitude Indicator (turned off when using the haptic attitude feedback device)

 MEROP GUI for AMADEE-24

-The GUI used within the AMADEE-24 mission can be visualised on a computer monitor.
+The GUI used within the AMADEE-24 mission can also be visualised on a computer monitor.